DOULA SERVICES ASSOCIATION OF BC

 Director of Communications

-Sarah is a mom of 4, a former teacher, an advocate for mental health, a believer in speaking your truth and standing up for what is right, a gardener, a coffee & chocolate lover, and a huge fan of Doctor Who.
+Sarah is a mom of 4, a former teacher, an advocate for mental health, a believer in speaking your truth and standing up for what is right, a gardener, and a huge fan of Doctor Who.

 Sarah grew up in the East Kootenays, and is now based in the unceded Sinixt, Ktunaxa, Syilx, and Secwepemc territories in the West Kootenays of BC.